qing10101/WilliamsBattery/README.md

 ## 🚀 Features

+-   **Modular Architecture:** The tool is cleanly separated into attack (`counter_strike_helper.py`), reconnaissance (`recon_helper.py`), and control (`main.py`) modules for easy maintenance and extension.
--   **Blended, Multi-Threaded Attacks:** Launches multiple attack vectors simultaneously to create a complex and effective attack simulation.
+-   **Blended, Multi-Threaded Attacks:** Launches multiple attack vectors simultaneously in pre-configured profiles (Siege, Surgical Strike, etc.).
--   **Intelligent & Adaptive Modes:**
+-   **Advanced Intelligence & Reconnaissance:**
-    -   **Adaptive Controller:** Monitors the target's status, automatically pausing the attack when the target is down and resuming it upon recovery to maximize efficiency.
-    -   **Recon-led Strikes:** Can perform a pre-attack port scan and then launch a surgical assault targeting only the discovered open services.
-    -   **Origin IP Discovery:** Includes tools to find a server's real IP address behind common proxy services by scanning MX records and subdomains.
+    -   **Origin IP Discovery:** Includes tools to find a server's real IP address behind common proxies by scanning MX records, SPF records, and a massive list of potential subdomains.
+    -   **ASN & WHOIS Lookups:** Automatically enriches discovered IPs with network owner information to provide crucial context.
+    -   **Port Scanning:** Can perform a pre-attack port scan to identify open services for more efficient, targeted attacks.
+-   **Sophisticated Attack Vectors:**
+    -   **Layer 7 (Application):**
+        -   **Targeted "Heavy" POST Flood:** A surgical attack that allows the user to target a specific, computationally expensive endpoint (like a search API) with custom POST data.
+        -   **HTTP/2 Rapid Reset:** A highly efficient attack exploiting the H2 protocol to cause maximum CPU load.
+        -   **WebSocket Flood:** A state-exhaustion attack targeting modern real-time applications.
+        -   And many more, including Slowloris, Cache-Busting GETs, and DNS Query Floods.
+    -   **Layer 3/4 (Network & Transport):**
+        -   A full suite of classic floods, including TCP SYN, ACK, XMAS, and Fragmentation attacks, plus UDP and ICMP floods.
--   **Anonymity via Tor:** Integrates with the Tor network to route application-layer attacks through a SOCKS proxy, masking the operator's real IP address for those vectors.
+-   **Anonymity & Evasion:** Integrates with the Tor network to route application-layer attacks through a SOCKS proxy, masking the operator's IP and bypassing simple blocks.
--   **Auto-Detect Network Interface:** Automatically identifies the correct network interface for Scapy-based attacks, preventing silent failures in complex network environments.
--   **Comprehensive Attack Vectors:**
-    -   **Layer 7 (Application):** HTTP/2 Rapid Reset, HTTP POST Flood, Cache-Busting GET Flood, WebSocket Flood, Slowloris, DNS Query Flood.
-    -   **Layer 3/4 (Network & Transport):** TCP SYN, ACK, & XMAS Floods, TCP Fragmentation Attack, UDP & ICMP Floods.

 ## ⚙️ Prerequisites & Installation